WillThorntonCodes/PowerShell/README.md

 ## Split-Files.ps1
 Reason: System has a limit on how many rows each file must have prior to transmission.
 I created this script to scan all files in the Staging folder and check how many lines are in each file.
 If it is below the limit it will go to the Inbox for transmission.
 If it is passed the limit it will split the file into smaller files then moved to the Inbox.

+## Check-Hostnames.ps1
+Reason: I have a list of hostnames and IP addresses and needed to check of each one was pingable.
+Used this script to show if each one is reachable via Test-Connection cmdlet.